Best place to find information and services that your council provides...

 The cap won’t apply to households where a partner or any dependant child qualify for Working Tax Credit or receive any of the following:

-From 8th April 2013, Personal Independence Payments replaced Disability Living Allowance.
-This benefit is for working age people aged between 16 and 64 who are receiving Disability Living Allowance (DLA).
+Personal Independence Payments have now replaced Disability Living Allowance (DLA).
+This benefit is for working age people aged between 16 and 64.

 There are no plans to replace DLA with Personal Independence Payments for children aged under 16, or those aged over 65 who are already receiving DLA.

 You can find more information about Personal Independence Payments.